jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 thought of throughout the world.
 Democracies throughout the world have similar problems:

-* easy corruption
-of the system by entrenched, monied interest;
+* easy corruption of the system by entrenched, monied interest;

+* gridlock caused by thoughtless partisanship, entrenched by masses of voters that use the franchise to reward those in their on class and punish those outside of it;

-* the creation of
-disconnected beaurocracies that frequently have to ignore the popular will in the name of "getting something done";
+* the creation of disconnected beaurocracies that frequently have to ignore the popular will in the name of "getting something done";

 * the formation of elite decision-making bodies that frequently have neither the skills nor the mandate to defend their decisions against propaganda by entrenched interests that benefit from the status quo;

 * a remarkable vulnerability to corruption and majoritarian abuses of power due to the repeated ability of socoipathic demagogues to repeatednly get themselves elected to positions of power, from which they can rig democratic systems to serve their ends.

 Defenders of both liberalism and democracy, therefore, have a
-challenge: it seems they can either have a society in conformance with liberal values, or one that values the ability of voters to chose their representatives through majority vote, since their representatives so frequently seem inclined to take a hammer to said liberal values.
+challenge: it seems they can either have a society in conformance with liberal values, or one that values the ability of voters to chose their representatives through majority vote.
+Current trends indicate that having both of these at the same time are implausible, since voters frequently elect representatives who seem inclined to take a hammer to said liberal values.

 There is an alternative approach, though, that is frequently not
-discussed: that something else is needed, besides democracy.
-Something besides democracy which still does not repeat the mistaken abuses of power that brought down those that democracy replaced, be they monarchical, authoritarian, totalitarian, oligarchical or otherwise.
+discussed: that something else is needed besides democracy.
+Something that involves all citizens in a broad-based vision of self-government which eliminates the flaws of representative democracy while not repeating the mistakes that brought down the flawed institutions that democracy replaced, be they monarchical, authoritarian, totalitarian, oligarchical or otherwise.

 It must be acknowledged that there is a very reasonable fear for any government that does not incorporate democratic structures or uses them in an indrect manner (say, by electing electors to actually select leaders).
-Movements to limit democracy and public input have frequently been used by powerful minorities as a way to assert their power over a majority, or by historically privileged groups to retain this privelege in the face of public unpopularity.
-Yet this sort of antidemocracy need not be the only sort, if there is a vision of something beyond democracy that remedies its flaws without introducing other problems.
+Movements to limit democracy and public input have frequently been used by powerful minorities as a way to assert their power over a majority or by historically privileged groups to retain this privelege in the face of public unpopularity.
+Yet this sort of antidemocracy need not be the only alternative, and it is necessary to produce a vision of something beyond democracy that remedies its flaws without introducing other problems.

 This being a Baha'i blog, the question is if the Baha'i Faith has ideas to lead to the next stage beyond democracy.
 While there ideas,